 of individuals with more non-cash benefits at program exit than at program entry.

-of individuals that successfully complete the program and maintain their housing without assistance.
+of individuals that successfully complete the program and maintain their housing without assistance for at least 12 months.

 of individuals that successfully complete the program but need permanent housing assistance.